Relentless on Security

 We have service offerings and customer contracts that contain a specific set of responsibilities regarding customer data protection.
 In addition to setting a standard for security and privacy, the CSS Data Protection Program sets standards and drives compliance with CSS’s commitments.
 To take one example, we will, upon request, contractually agree to protect customer data through implementation of appropriate technical and organizational safeguards.
-To meet this obligation, we have incorporated, for example, specific password requirements into our Security Development Lifecycle to help ensure that all our applications are developed to the relevant password standards.
+For example, to meet this obligation we have incorporated specific password requirements into our Security Development Lifecycle to help ensure that applications are developed using robust password complexity requirements.

 - How does Microsoft CSS limit access to customer data?

 We employ both logical and physical safeguards to limit access to critical systems and customer data.
 Among them:

 The principles of least-privilege access are employed to restrict data access to those with a genuine business need.

 Physical security safeguards at data center locations, including CCTV, dual-factor authentication for entry, and logging of entry and exit.

 Deactivation or suspension of access to key systems for employees that change roles, leave Microsoft, or who haven’t accessed a system for a defined period of time.

 We also prohibit secondary use of customer data, such as use for advertising.
 For example, our sales and marketing personnel are not allowed to access CSS case management tools to assist with marketing efforts.
 We help to ensure that customer data is used only for the purposes for which it was collected by enforcing policy and implementing training and access controls.

 - How does Microsoft CSS ensure customer data is only accessed and used by authorized resources?